gohugoio/hugo/content/developer-tools/syntax-highlighting.md

 slug:
 aliases: [/extras/highlighting/,/extras/highlight/]
 toc: true
-needsreview: true
+needsreview:
 ---

-Hugo provides the ability for you to highlight source code in _two different ways_ &mdash; either pre-processed server side from your content, or to defer the processing to the client side, using a JavaScript library.
+Hugo provides the ability for you to highlight source code in _two different ways_&mdash;either pre-processed server side from your content or to defer the processing to the client side, using a JavaScript library.

-**The advantage of server side** is that it doesn’t depend on a JavaScript library and consequently works very well when read from an RSS feed.

-**The advantage of client side** is that it doesn’t cost anything when building your site and some of the highlighting scripts available cover more languages than Pygments does.

 ## Server-side

 For the pre-processed approach, highlighting is performed by an external Python-based program called [Pygments](http://pygments.org/) and is triggered via an embedded Hugo shortcode (see example below).
 If Pygments is absent from the path, it will silently simply pass the content along unhighlighted.

+### Server-side Advantages

+The advantages of server-side syntax highlighting are that it doesn’t depend on a JavaScript library and, consequently, works very well when read from an RSS feed.

 ### Pygments